Qiskit/qiskit-metapackage/docs/aqua/circuit_collection.rst

     the 2-Control ``rccx`` and the 3-Control ``rcccx``.
     Upon import, both can be directly invoked from QuantumCircuit objects similar to the traditional Toffoli ``ccx`` gate.

-.. _mcux:

-.. topic:: Multiple-Control U1 and U3 Rotation (MCU1 and MCU3) Gates

-    The *Multiple-Control Rotation (mcu)* gates, implements a U1 (`u1`) and a U3 (`u3`) rotations on a single target qubit with an arbitrary number of control qubits.
-The MCU1 operation takes one rotation angle as input parameter, whereas the MCU3 operation takes three for arbitrary rotations.
-No ancillary qubits are needed.
-It is efficiently implemented by using a grey code sequence for up to 8 control qubits.
-For larger number of controls this implementation gets very inefficient.

-    Aqua's ``mcu1`` and ``mcu3`` operations can be invoked from a ``QuantumCircuit`` object and expect a list ``control_qubits`` of control qubits and a target qubit ``target_qubit`` as well as an angle ``theta`` for the mcu1 and additionally two angles ``phi`` and ``lam`` for the mcu3.

 .. _mcmt: